tasks/docs/docs/sync.md

 ---
 id: sync
 title: Synchronization
-sidebar_label: Introduction
+sidebar_label: Synchronization
 ---

-Tasks can be used offline, synchronized with Tasks.org's CalDAV-based platform, or synchronized with a variety of third-party apps and services
+Tasks can be used offline, synchronized with Tasks.org, or synchronized with a variety of third-party apps and services

 The following tables provide a comparison of services and features supported by Tasks